tomwolfe/metamorphic-core/README.md

     python src/cli/main.py
     ```
     (You can optionally specify a different roadmap file or output directory using `--roadmap` and `--output-dir` arguments as described in the [Full Markdown-Only Automation Workflow Guide](docs/workflows/markdown_automation.md#cli-integration-and-execution)).
-5.  **The CLI will automatically:**
-    *   Read the necessary documentation files (`SPECIFICATION.md`, `ROADMAP.json`, `CONTRIBUTING.md`, `docs/workflows/markdown_automation.md`, `COMPETITIVE_LANDSCAPE.md`).
-    *   Construct the comprehensive prompt for the Driver LLM.
-    *   **Call the new `/genesis/drive_workflow` API endpoint** to initiate the autonomous loop, passing the roadmap and output directory paths.
-6.  **Monitor the API server logs and CLI output.** The Driver LLM (running within the API process, triggered by the CLI) will now autonomously:
+5.  **Monitor the API server logs.** The Driver LLM (running within the API process, triggered by the CLI) will now autonomously:
-    *   Select the next task from `ROADMAP.json` (using the path passed to the API).
+    *   Select the next task with status "Not Started" from `ROADMAP.json`.
     *   Generate a solution plan.
-    *   Execute plan steps, including invoking the Coder LLM and writing files.
+    *   Execute plan steps, including invoking the Coder LLM, reading/writing files, and triggering automated validation.
     *   **Automatically execute tests (`pytest`).**
     *   **Automatically execute code review (`CodeReviewAgent`) and security checks (`SecurityAgent`).**
-    *   Generate a Grade Report.
+    *   Generate a Grade Report based on validation results.
     *   **Parse the Grade Report and determine the outcome.**
-    *   **Automatically update the task status in `ROADMAP.json`.**
+    *   **Automatically update the task status in `ROADMAP.json`** based on the evaluation (e.g., "Completed", "Blocked").
-7.  **Review the outputs:** Check the updated `ROADMAP.json`, any generated/modified code files, and the logs for the Grade Report and workflow status.
+6.  **Review the outputs:** After the autonomous loop iteration completes (indicated by logs), check the updated `ROADMAP.json`, any generated/modified code files, and the API server logs for the detailed Grade Report and workflow status.
+Address any tasks marked "Blocked" or issues highlighted in the report manually before initiating the workflow again.

 **Example Quickstart Scenario (Post-Phase 1.6):**